-Join James Williamson for an in-depth discussion in this video Exploring the interface, part of Up and Running with Typekit.
+Join James Williamson for an in-depth discussion in this video Exploring the interface, part of Typekit Quick Start.

 - The Typekit site is designed around the activities…that you're going to be doing the most…and that is choosing and managing fonts for your sites.…However, there's a lot more to the site and its interface…so, let's take a brief tour of the Typekit interface…so that you're going to be familiar…with where to find all of the things…that you're going to be using inside of Typekit.…So I'm looking at Typekit exactly as you would see it…after you log into the site for the first time.…You'll also notice that I've logged in as a trial account…because it's telling me that,…"Hey, if you want to use more fonts…"you'll need to unlock them."…So if you're signed in…under your Creative Cloud subscription…you probably won't see that.…

 Okay, so the first thing you see…is this really big central section for browsing fonts.…Now I'm going to go over that in detail…a little bit later on.…So I want to highlight some of the other things…that the interface has to offer.…The first thing, is it has a lot of hidden things…that are really helpful for you as designers.…